Lakhan-Bhutiya/ChatAi_Moderation/README.md

 The system is split into two specialized micro-clusters:

-1.  **The Nexus (Main API)**: A NestJS-powered hub handling real-time WebSockets, JWT Authentication, and high-speed Postgres persistence.
+1.  **The Nexus (Main API)**: A NestJS-powered hub handling real-time WebSockets, JWT Authentication, and  Postgres persistence.
 2.  **The Arbiter (Moderation Worker)**: A standalone TypeScript process that consumes messages from a Redis pipeline and analyzes them using **Groq-LP (Llama 3)**.

 ### The Data Flow